hexbright/samples/README.md

 through off, low, medium, and high modes.
 Hold down the button while off for blinky mode.

+Modified:
+* Added quick power off in all states.
+Press and hold pwr button for 0.5 sec to turn off flashlight.
+* Cherry-picked Brandon Himoff changes: Changed blinky mode to dazzle and added accelerometer inactivity power off.
+* Added SOS to dazzle mode.
+To get there: press and hold pwr button to get dazzle, then short press button again for SOS

 hexbright4
 ---------------------
 Fancier than the factory program, but designed for everyday usability.
 Button